-I’m still friends with a solo traveller I met in Scotland after a day of mishaps
+I’m still friends with a solo traveler I met in Scotland after a day of mishaps

-Over time, I’ve learnt that being a solo traveller forces you to let your guard down and accept imperfections.
-In doing so, you forge fast connections with other travellers.
+Over time, I’ve learnt that being a solo traveler forces you to let your guard down and accept imperfections.
+In doing so, you forge fast connections with other travelers.

 I slipped multiple times – my backpack pinning me to the ground like an upturned turtle

-As well as forming friendships, solo travellers frequently save each other’s bacon during the inevitable learning curve of doing something new.
+As well as forming friendships, solo travelers frequently save each other’s bacon during the inevitable learning curve of doing something new.